-The schedule of funding progress, presented as required supplemental information following the notes to the financial statements, presents multiyear trend information about whether the actuarial value of plan assets is increasing or decreasing over time relative to the actuarial accrued liability of benefits.
+The schedule of funding progress, presented as RSI following the notes to the financial statements, presents multiyear trend information about whether the actuarial value of plan assets are increasing or decreasing over time relative to the actuarial accrued liability of benefits.

 Actuarial Methods and Assumptions - The annual required contribution was determined as part of an actuarial valuation at June 30, 2012, using the entry age actuarial cost method.
-Significant actuarial assumptions used include (a) an 8 percent investment rate of return and (b) projected salary increases of 4.0 percent to 7.8 percent per year.
+Significant actuarial assumptions used include (a) a 8 investment rate of return, (b) projected salary increases of 4.0 percent to 7.8 percent per year.
 The projected salary increases include an inflation component of 4.0 percent.
 The actuarial value of assets was determined using techniques that smooth the effects of short-term volatility over a five-year period.
 The unfunded actuarial liability is being amortized as a level dollar on a closed basis.
 The remaining amortization period is 10 years.